MACTEP-ETF/RTR108/P07_GUI/README.md

   - **Several dock widgets** are around the central widget.
 Dock widgets are small, movable windows.
   - **One status bar** is at the bottom of the window.
 The status bar shows information on the application’s general status.

   You can’t create a main window without first setting a central widget.
 You must have a central widget, even if it’s just a placeholder.
 When this is the case, you can use a *QWidget* object as your central widget.
 You can set the main window’s central widget with *.setCentralWidget()*.
 The main window’s layout will allow you to have only one central widget, but it can be a single or a composite widget.
-- **Applications**:
+- **Applications**
+  This class is at the core of any PyQt application.
+It manages the application’s control flow as well as its main settings.
+In PyQt, any instance of *QApplication* is considered to be an **application**.
+Every PyQt GUI application must have one *QApplication* object.
+Some of the application’s responsibilities include:
   - Handling initialization and finalization
   - Providing the event loop and event handling
   - Handling most of the system-wide and application-wide settings